-Emma Hunt is the Communications Coordinator for the DCPA.
+Emma Holst is the Communications Coordinator for the DCPA.
 Her writing interests range from Broadway shows to community events and everything in between.

 Outside of work and attending the theatre, Emma enjoys cooking and trying new recipes, reading crime fiction, and playing with her two dogs.

 If the martini is famous for one thing, it’s James Bond.
 Martinis have become synonymous with seduction and espionage.
 In the Denver Center Theatre Company production of Rubicon, which tells the story of sultry spy Betty Pack, it’s easy to imagine her sitting at a bar to lure in her next target.
 Legs crossed, stilettos […]